(Photo by Philly by Drone)

 Last month, the National League of Cities (NLC) debuted its annual City Fiscal Conditions report, which found that tax revenue streams for major U.S. cities began to slightly decline in 2019 after six years of continuous growth.

-Shields’ research essentially found that there’s some evidence that a recession is forthcoming, but Philadelphia’s diverse economy would be less effected than other cities.
+Shields’ research essentially found that there’s some evidence that a recession is forthcoming, but Philadelphia’s diverse economy would be less affected than other cities.

 The Economy League conducted a similar analysis using Philadelphia’s revenue data, the project manager said, and didn’t yet see signs of recession: Philadelphia’s economy is built on a variety of industries, and cities with this makeup often experiences recessions later than peer cities.